-- Administration of the LWCAMPO to include the updating of existing or the completion of new plans, studies, and reports. - 2.
+- 1. Administration of the LWCAMPO to include the updating of existing or the completion of new plans, studies, and reports. - 2.
 Fulfillment of planning objectives. - 3.
 Supply/Equipment purchases - 4.
 Compliance with state and federal requirements. - 5.
 Submitting recapitulation of costs for billings to Texas Department of Transportation (TxDOT) - 6.
 Maintenance, updates and dissemination of the Public Participation Plan (PPP) and Title VI Program and Environmental Justice (EJ) material(s). - 7.
 Travel for MPO Director and Staff to attend conference for staff development purposes. - 8.
 Continuation of a proactive public involvement process. - 9.
 Maintenance of LWCAMPO Website and Social Media.

-For the past two years the Laredo MPO has been undergoing a process review as part of the efforts to create a full-time Director position for the organization.
-This position was finally approved by the Fiscal Agent and the Policy Committee during FY2023.
-The MPO reorganized staff and hired an Administrative Assistant and a Planner III.
-Throughout these additions, the MPO has been able to accomplish all the required administrative duties.
-It has also allowed staff to develop new plans and completed updating of existing documents in-house which has represented significant cost savings and time reductions (over hiring consultants for these activities).
-It has also provided experience to staff that has clearly benefited the operations of the organization.
-Staff has continuously maintained and updated the MPO's website and social media.
+Throughout the addition of a full time Administrative Assistant and a Planner III in FY2023, the MPO has been able to accomplish all the required administrative duties.
+It has also allowed staff to work on the development and completion of new plans & studies, as well as updating of existing documents in-house.
+Also, staff has continuously maintained and updated the MPO's website and social media.
 It has also implemented the recommendations of the Active Transportation Plan as well as participated of the Active Transportation Committee and other Transportation related meetings such as the Webb County-City of Laredo Regional Mobility Authority (RMA), TEMPO and Texas Transportation Commission.